neoclide/coc-tsserver/Readme.md

 ## Features

-Almost same as VSCode.
+Almost the same as VSCode.

-- Support javascript & typescript and jsx/tsx.
+- Supports javascript & typescript and jsx/tsx.
-- Install typings automatically.
+- Installs typings automatically.
 - Commands to work with tsserver, including:
   - `tsserver.reloadProjects`
   - `tsserver.openTsServerLog`